 The mixed prints trend is scary, but conquerable.
 It’s a skill that takes a keen fashion eye, but I’ve got an easy-to-follow match-up guide that uses prints that you should already own.
 When it comes to mixing prints, there is a thin line between clashing and trendy.
 This is understandably why so many women shy away from pairing printed pieces, but the bottom line is patterns add interest to any outfit, and everyone, of any size, should have this look in their closet.

 Prints are a great way to shake up your wardrobe.
 Dual prints are a noted trend for both summer and winter this year.
 A head-to-toe print is a bold choice, and mixing two different styles can really make a statement.
-A favorite go-to print combo is stripes and florals, but mixing geometric styles, or putting a busy pattern with a graphic tee, also does the trick.
+A favorite go-to print combo is stripes and florals, but mixing geometric styles, or putting a busy pattern with a graphic tee or with zip up hoodies, also does the trick.
 Here are some great tips on how to wear mixed prints.

 How To Wear Mixed Prints Trend: